-- If you’re in debt and can’t seem to find a way out: How to Get Out of Debt and Live Prosperously
+If you are in debt and can’t seem to find a way out: How to Get Out of Debt and Live Prosperously

-- If you’d like to know more about investing: The Random Walk Guide to Investing
+If you would like to know more about investing: The Random Walk Guide to Investing

 You don’t have to agree with everything in a book to get something out of it.
 I read a lot of personal finance books — some are good, but many are not.
 Even the worst books usually have one or two things I can pull from them.
 Learn how to read a personal finance book so that you can pick and choose those pieces appropriate for your life.